 We conducted our audits in accordance with the standards of the PCAOB.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement, whether due to error or fraud.
-Our audits included performing procedures to assess the risks of material misstatement of the consolidated financial statements, whether due to error or fraud.
-Our audits included examining, on a test basis, evidence regarding the amounts and disclosures in the consolidated financial statements.
+Our audits included performing procedures to assess the risks of material misstatement of the consolidated financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
+Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the consolidated financial statements.
 Our audits also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the consolidated financial statements.
 We believe that our audits provide and the report of the other auditors provide a reasonable basis for our opinion.